 Chair: Tom Reed

 Juvenile Justice/JDAI Committee

-Created in September 2013, the Mental Health Committee is tasked with improving the justice system's handling of those with behavioral health issues.
-Its goal is to prevent unnecessary criminal justice involvement of those with behavioral health issues and to improve the treatment of those who do go through the system.
-Made up of criminal justice agency representatives, behavioral health professionals, and mental health advocates, the Mental Health Committee uses data driven strategies to identify the group of individuals in our community at greatest risk of cycling between these systems and utilizes interagency collaboration to encourage immediate, ethical, and efficient system responses to those individuals.
+The Mental Health Committee aims to prevent unnecessary system involvement and improve the treatment of persons with mental health needs who come into contact with the criminal legal system.
+Made up of criminal legal agency representatives, behavioral health professionals, and mental health advocates, the Mental Health Committee uses data-driven strategies to identify individuals in our community at greatest risk of cycling between systems and leverages interagency collaboration to encourage immediate, ethical, and efficient system responses to this population.

-The Milwaukee Reentry Council is a community-facilitated, reentry committee created by the Milwaukee Community Justice Council in late 2016.
-The Reentry Council is comprised of multi-sector entities and reentry advocates working together to better serve populations reentering the community from periods of incarceration (both jail and prison).
+The Milwaukee Reentry Council is a community-facilitated reentry committee created by the CJC in late 2016.
+The Reentry Council is comprised of multi-sector entities and reentry advocates, working together to better serve populations returning to the community after periods of incarceration.